Jensen-Lone/outworld-kubernetes/README.md

 # outworld-kubernetes
-orther country sources images of kubernetes just for download k8s-images of other country.
+Just for downloading images of docker hub.
 And connect to aliyuns.
+Then pull from aliyuns.